uncefact/project-crm/website/docs/deliverables/ToR.md

 ### Implementation

 * Focus: As standards are developed, the implementation pilots will test them along various supply chains (copper, graphite,  lithium, cobalt).
-* Expertise required;  Requires technical expertise to apply and integrate specific supply chain standards developed throughout the project into solutions/technology systems.
+* Expertise required: Requires technical expertise to apply and integrate specific supply chain standards developed throughout the project into solutions/technology systems.

 ## Working groups
 The Contributors working group consists of members who indicated their willingness to participate and have sufficient expertise.
 This working group will meet on a bi-weekly basis.